OpenEvalProject/evals/manuscripts/elife-91757/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/91757/elife-91757-fig4-v1.jpg)

-**Figure 4.:** (A) Representative fluorescence images of platelets (CD41+) in LPC induced demyelinating lesions of spinal cord white matter of WT and Calr mice at 5 and 10 dpl.
-Scale bar 50 μm. (+/-B) Quantification of circulating platelets in WT vs Calr mice at 5 (n=4 and n=5, respectively) and 10 dpl (n=5 and n=6, respectively). (+/-C) Quantification of CD41+ signal in demyelinated lesions of WT vs Calr mice at 5 dpl (n=5 and n=+/-5, respectively) and 10 dpl (n=4 and n=4, respectively).
+**Figure 4.:** (A) Representative fluorescence images of platelets (CD41+) in LPC induced demyelinating lesions of spinal cord white matter of WT and Calr +/-mice at 5 and 10 dpl.
+Scale bar 50 μm.
+(B) Quantification of circulating platelets in WT vs Calr +/-mice at 5 (n=4 and n=5, respectively) and 10 dpl (n=5 and n=6, respectively).
+(C) Quantification of CD41+ signal in demyelinated lesions of WT vs Calr +/-mice at 5 dpl (n=5 and n=5, respectively) and 10 dpl (n=4 and n=4, respectively).
 (D) Representative immunofluorescence staining of oligodendroglial lineage cells in untreated and platelet depleted mice at 10 dpl using Olig2+ (upper panels) and mature oligodendrocytes using Olig2+/CC1+ (lower panels) (n=4).
 Scale bar 100 μm.
 (E–G) Quantitative analysis of oligodendroglia at 10 dpl.
 (H) Correlation between the circulating platelet number with the number of Olig2+/CC1+ cells within the demyelinated lesion.
 Data were analysed using a two-way ANOVA followed by Bonferroni’s post-hoc test, an unpaired t-test, Welch’s t-test, a Mann-Whitney U test, or Pearson’s correlation coefficient analysis.
 Data represent the mean ± SD. * p<0.05; ** p<0.01; ns (not significant), p>0.05.

 ## Discussion